 Star Rating: 4/5

 Potential allergens: None

 About the brand: Angela Caglia is a master esthetician who counts celebrities such as Barbra Streisand and Sting among her clients.
 Her skincare line is dedicated to repairing your damaged moisture barrier using ethically sourced ingredients.

 The Self-Love Rose Quartz Eye Mask is shaped like your typical eye mask that you use to sleep, except that it's handcrafted from ethically sourced rose quartz from Brazil.
 The mask is actually inspired by the calming feeling you get when you use a weighted blanket and the pampering rituals of a good self-care routine.
 As expected, it does have a bit of weight to it, which feels really nice after a long, stressful day.

 The choice of rose quartz was also intentional.
 Rose quartz is also called the "Love Stone" and is meant to have calming, self-love benefits (with a dash of femininity, romance, and intimacy).
-And clearly Caglia was on to something—it's thought that ancient women in Rome and Eqypt used rose quartz on their skin to give their complexions a boost of glowy goodness.
+And clearly Caglia was on to something—it's claimed that ancient women in Rome and Eqypt used rose quartz on their skin to give their complexions a boost of glowy goodness.

 Rose quartz stays cool naturally, so it's fine to use right out of the box.
 However, Caglia recommends keeping the mask in the refrigerator so it’s extra cool.
 The weight is actually the best thing about using this mask as the gentle pressure helps to relieve tension.
 I suffer from migraines every so often and I could imagine this cool mask being a welcome relief when a headache strikes.

 How to Use